Lucas Macri, Project Director

 Marie holds a PhD in Astrophysics from the Université de Toulouse (France; 2003).
 She held a two-year postdoctoral position at the Institute of Astronomy at Cambridge (UK) and a three-year UK Gemini support scientist position in the UK National Gemini Office at the University of Oxford.
 Marie joined the Gemini Observatory in 2009 and provided observatory support duties at the Gemini Observatory in Hawai'i.
 Marie’s research interest focuses on galaxy formation and evolution through the study of physical properties of spatially resolved distant galaxy populations using mostly adaptive optics and integral-field spectroscopy in the optical and infrared.

-Kevin Long is the Projects Control Specialist.
 The Project Controls Specialist is responsible for the generation and maintenance of the resource-loaded Integrated Master Schedule with input provided by the Control Account Managers.

-Mark Newhouse is the Communications, Education & Engagement (CEE) Liaison.
 The CEE Liaison enables communication between the US-ELTP Project Director and the CEE Director.

 Mark holds a master's degree from the University of Arizona (M.Ed.
 Educational Technology, 1996).
 He currently manages the Arizona Education & Engagement team and the Web & Graphics Services group for NSF’s NOIRLab.
-Prior to that he spent 19 years as the National Optical Astronomy Observatory’s Web Designer/Developer.
+Prior to that he spent 19 years as the National Optical Astronomy Observatory’s web designer/developer.

-Dara Norman is the Research Inclusion Lead.
 The Research Inclusion Lead is responsible for providing the vision, leadership, and management of the Research Inclusion and Community Support (RICS) subsystem.